 In order to verify the performance of the proposed method, following tests are conducted under CTC conditions.
 VTM-8.0 is used as anchor.

 Test 1: In this test, PDPC is disabled on top of VTM-8.0.
 Table 5 shows the simulation results of test 1 for YUV-420 TGM sequences.
 The results of test 1 of YUV444 TGM sequences are shown in Table 6.
+Table 7 shows the simulation results of test 1 of RGB sequences.

 Test 2: In this test, both PDPC and reference sample filtering process are disabled on top of VTM-8.0.
-Table 7 shows the simulation results of test 2 for YUV-420 TGM sequences.
-The results of test 2 of YUV444 TGM sequences are shown in Table 8.
+Table 8 shows the simulation results of test 2 for YUV-420 TGM sequences.
+The results of test 2 of YUV444, and RGB TGM sequences are shown in Table 9 and Table 10, respectively.